Cikmo/komodo/README.md

 # Pathfinder for new Komodo

 A Politics and War discord bot.
+In development and constant breaking changes.

 ## Extrenal Requirements